kachelo/NGS-analysis-from-TB-sputum/README.md

 # 1-PREPROCESSING

-## 001-fastqc: Quality Control reports of the sequences.
+## 001-fastqc: Quality Control reports of the sequences

+- Initial reads Quality Control

 ## 002-trimmomatic: Clean sequence artifacts using the QC reports

 - Include/modify the **adapters.fa** file from previous QC report